Business Plan Template for Your Lean Startup 2022 Updated

 - Diversified

-The customer profile defines the customer segment more clearly for your company by understanding the customer’s jobs and assessing the customer’s pains and gains.
+The customer profile defines the customer segment more clearly for your company by assessing the customer’s pains and gains.

 - Undesired outcomes, problems, and characteristics